Made from unpasteurized sheep's milk

 Aroma: earthy, grassy

-Synonyms: Istara Ossau Iraty, Ossau Iraty, Ossau-Iraty, Ossau au Piment d'Espelette
+Synonyms: Ossau Fermier, Istara Ossau Iraty, Ossau Irati, Ossau-Iraty, Ossau au Piment d'Espelette

-Ossau-Iraty is a traditional, unpasteurised from the picturesque mountains of Pyrenees that hold a fertile grazing land for the milk-giving ewes.
-This cheese unites two regions of France in the Western Pyrénées: Ossau in the valley of the Bearn and Iraty in the beech forests of the Pays Basque.
+Ossau-Iraty (or Esquirrou) is a traditional, unpasteurised ewe's milk cheese from the picturesque mountains of Pyrenees that hold a fertile grazing land for the milk-giving ewes.
+This cheese unites two regions of France in the Western Pyrénées: Ossau valley of Bearn and Iraty Forest of Basque Country.
 It received an AOC protection in 1980, which requires that the cheese be produced with the milk of only two breeds of ewes - Manech and Basco-Béarnaise.

 Matured for at least 6 months, Ossau-Iraty often comes in a flat cylindrical shape.
 There are three main sizes available, small (Petit-Ossau-Iraty-Brebis Pyrenes), intermediate (non-fermier) and large (fermier).
 It is sometimes dusted with paprika leaves to add a kick of flavour.
 It tastes delicious with fruity red, full-bodied red or white wines such as Zinfandel, Tempranillo or Syrah.